The next step after becoming a registered pharmacist

 Although you may not be campus based, you will still benefit from web, email or phone access to many of our facilities and services.
 Our student website, LookUP, will be your one-stop shop for all news, information and links to other services, and 24/7 online access to the University Library’s vast electronic book, journal and database collections will help you find the right resources for your research.

 Throughout the course, we aim to ensure you receive all the support you need – both for your studies and in the workplace.
-For care-based students this involves a work-based accredited tutor plus tutorial support given by a member of staff at the University.
+This involves a work-based accredited tutor plus tutorial support given by a member of staff at the University.
 There are also tutors available to support you in developing generic study skills via online tutorials, email and telephone conferencing.

 Modern, comfortable and a great learning environment, our library offers a wealth of information including 400,000 books, DVDs, maps and thousands of online ejournals and newspapers.
 Many electronic resources are available anywhere, 24/7 and our friendly staff are always on hand to help.